On to the next!

 There are several ways to serialize a binary tree:

 Remember, the key to successful serialization and deserialization is not just the order in which nodes are visited, but also the ability to accurately represent the tree's structure in a linear format.
 This often requires including placeholders or markers for null values or other structural elements.
 For our purposes, Pre-order Traversal seems the most straightforward.
-We can represent null children with a special character, say #, and separate node values with a delimiter, like ,.
+We can represent null children with a special character, say #

 Time and Space Complexity: